-The SOE assumes no responsibility, other than that required by law, for educating candidates on the qualifying requirements of each public office.
+A detailed list of each municipality's qualifying requirements is provided in the reference section of the manual.
+Each candidate is responsible for verifying the qualifying requirements of the municipality in which an office is sought.
+The SOE assumes no responsibility, other than that required by law, for educating candidates on the qualifying requirements of each municipality.